 - What qualities or traits do you value in a strong teammate/employee?

-- What are the biggest challenges the team has encountered?
+- What are the biggest challenges the team/department has encountered?

-- Where do you envision the team/organization in the next 5 years?
+- Where do you envision the organization in the next 5 years?
+And how will this impact the team/department?

 - What kind of flexible work arrangements does the organization offer its employees?